0x4f53/Wristkey/README.md

 1. Tap the '+' button to manually add a login.
 The default settings are for Google Authenticator codes (SHA-1, 6 digits, time-based).

 2. Scroll down and tap the tick button '✓' at the at the bottom when done.

+### Generate QR Code

+To transfer a code from your watch to the Authenticator app on your phone, just press and hold the 2FA code number on your watch.
+You can then scan the QR code that is displayed on your phone's Authenticator app.
+***Tip:** Tap the QR Code to dim it for better scanning.*

 ## Troubleshooting